BastiPaeltz/ansible-openvpn/README.md

 Edit the inventory hosts (`hosts.ini`) to target your desired host.
 You can also change the [configuration variables](#configuration-variables) in (`group_vars/all.yml`), the defaults are however sufficient for this quickstart example.
 It is also possible to [target multiple hosts each using different variables](#targeting-multiple-hosts).

 OpenVPN requires some firewall rules to forward packets.
 By default **NO** firewall rules will be written/altered.
 However you can set `load_iptables_rules` to `true` and a [generated script](./playbooks/roles/openvpn/templates/etc_iptables_rules.v4.j2), that you can find at `/etc/openvpn/openvpn_iptables_rules.sh` on the host (after installation finished) will load the minimum required rules into ip(v4)tables.
 If you opt to not do this you can set the firewall rules by hand.
-OpenVPN will need at least the `MASQUERADE` rule from that script.
+OpenVPN will need at least the `MASQUERADE` rule from that script to work.

 Run the install playbook